appsmithorg/appsmith-docs/website/docs/reference/widgets/currency-input.md

 <dd>

-This property allows you to set an expression to determine the validity of the user's input.
+Allows you to set an expression to determine the validity of the user's input.
 When the specified expression evaluates to false, indicating that the input is invalid, the widget displays an error message.
 This feature enables you to define custom validation rules and provide informative error messages to guide the user when their input does not meet the required criteria.

 </dd>